aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

     });
     ```

-You can't set the "customer.status" and "customer.groups" properties for an account using the JSON API.
+You can't set the "customer.status" and "groups" properties for an account using the JSON API.
 If you do so, they will be ignored because, obviously, this would enable attackers to re-enable their disabled account or gain additional privileges.

 In case the new account has been successfully created, the response will be similar to this one: